infinyon/fluvio-demo-apps-rust/robot-assistant/README.md

 Steps to start the project

 - `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh` will install wasm-pack
-- `cargo make robot-assistant-topic` will create topic "robot-assistant" in the fluvio cluster
+- `cargo make topic` will create topic "robot-assistant" in the fluvio cluster
-- `cargo make robot-assistant-build` will build both the frontend and backend of the project
+- `cargo make fullstack` will build both the frontend and backend of the project
 - Visit http://localhost:8080/index.html